newrelic/ansible-runner/README.md

 - [New Relic Developer](https://developer.newrelic.com/): Resources for building a custom observability applications
 - [New Relic University](https://learn.newrelic.com/): A range of online training for New Relic users of every level
 - [New Relic Technical Support](https://support.newrelic.com/) 24/7/365 ticketed support.
 Read more about our [Technical Support Offerings](https://docs.newrelic.com/docs/licenses/license-information/general-usage-licenses/support-plan).

+## Contribute

+We encourage your contributions to improve the `ansible-runner` repository!
+Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+You only have to sign the CLA one time per project.

+If you have any questions, or to execute our corporate CLA (which is required if your contribution is on behalf of a company), drop us an email at opensource@newrelic.com.

+**A note about vulnerabilities**

+As noted in our [security policy](https://github.com/newrelic/ansible-runner/security/policy), New Relic is committed to the privacy and security of our customers and their data.
+We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

+If you would like to contribute to this project, review [these guidelines](https://github.com/newrelic/ansible-runner/blob/main/CONTRIBUTING.md).

+To all contributors, we thank you!
+Without your contribution, this project would not be what it is today.

+## License

+This project is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.